 Some people with severe Paget's disease may require surgery to repair bone deformities, joints, or broken bones, or to replace joints.

 Exercise can help decrease joint stiffness.
 Some types of exercise are not recommended for people with Paget's disease, so talk to your doctor before starting an exercise program.
-Heat and cold can help with pain – heat helps relieve aching muscles, pain, and stiffness, and cold can help reduce inflammation and pain.
+Alternating heat and cold for up to 20 minutes at a time can help with pain – heat helps relieve aching muscles, pain, and stiffness, and cold can help reduce inflammation and pain.